 By becoming a member of Water Safety Ireland (WSI) you can help aid us in our goal to prevent such tragic drowning.
 You are very welcome to become a member of WSI.
 Doing so will give you a number of opportunities to help us reduce the number of tragic drownings in Ireland.
 Education and promotion are key elements to reducing drownings and your membership can take either route or a combination of both.

 Become a Volunteer Member

 If you feel like giving something back to your community in terms of teaching swimming, lifesaving or promoting water safety messages to the public at exhibitions, schools, colleges and many other events, please contact the Secretary of the WSI Water Safety Area Committee (WSAC) in your area.
 There are 30 WSACs in counties nationwide, including one for members of the Defence Forces and one for members of the Garda Siochana.
 By joining a local WSAC you will have an opportunity to meet others who have a genuine interest in reducing drownings by increasing awareness of best practises, not only in the teaching of swimming and lifesaving classes but also in the development of local promotional activities to raise general water safety awareness in your community.
-If you have any difficulties, you can contact the Secretary of your Local Water Safety Area through the contact section of this website.
+If you have any difficulties, you can contact the Secretary of your Local Water Safety Area through the Local Contacts section of this website.

 Become a Franchise Member

 Like others, you may wish to join WSI so that you can avail of our insurance for Swimming Teachers and you may also have an interest in delivering a series of other WSI Awards.
 Contact us for details of the necessary prerequisites such as signing up to and agreeing to abide by the WSI Code of Ethics and Garda Vetting.
 Get in touch here.